WILMA CRUISE

 (b.
 1945 Johannesburg, South Africa)

-Cruise’s recent shows include Coterie of Cats at Tokara (2022-2023) and 1984: Fight Or Flight?
-Apocalypse Now? at Everard Read in Cape Town (2020).
-‘The Alice Sequence’, a suite of seven exhibitions that challenged human exceptionalism by drawing analogies between our world and the rabbit hole world of Alice in Wonderland and Through the Looking Glass, formed the basis of her doctoral exhibitions: The 8th Square and Six Impossible Things Before Breakfast (2016).
+Cruise has had over twenty-five solo exhibitions; Cruise’s recent shows include Coterie of Cats at Tokara (2022 -2023) and 1984: Fight Or Flight?
+Recycle Re-Use Re-Con (Figure) (2020) as well as a series of seven exhibitions entitled, The Alice Sequence that challenged human exceptionalism by drawing analogies between our world and the rabbit hole world of Alice in Wonderland.

 Her work is represented in public, corporate and private collections.
 She has participated in the Havana Biennale, the Florence Biennale and the 7th Gyeonggi International Ceramic Biennale in Seoul, Korea.
 Cruise is a fellow of Ceramics South Africa and writes extensively in the field of ceramics.